EliotVU/Unreal-Library/README.md

 **Beware, opening an unsupported package could crash your system!
 Make sure you have saved everything before opening any file!**

+**Note** UE3 production-ready packages are often **compressed** and must first be decompressed, [Unreal Package Decompressor](https://www.gildor.org/downloads) by **Gildor** is a tool that can decompress most packages for you; for some games you need a specialized decompressor, see for example [RLUPKTool](https://github.com/AltimorTASDK/RLUPKTool).

 Want to add support for a game?
 See [adding support for new Unreal classes](https://github.com/EliotVU/Unreal-Library/wiki/Adding-support-for-new-Unreal-classes)